keshavpj1711/iac-webserver-automation/README.md

-# iac-webserver-automation
+# Infrastructure as Code Web Server
-To apply Infrastructure as Code (IaC) principles using Pulumi to configure and manage cloud infrastructure(AWS) programmatically.
+This project creates a web server on AWS using Pulumi and Python.